Gegevensuitwisseling-Paramedische-Zorg/open-GUPZ/README.md

 # Open-GUPZ
 This repository contains the source files for specifications, documentation and tools that are developed as part of the GUPZ program (GegevensUitwisseling Paramedische Zorg)

+As a starting point for learning more about the GUPZ program and open-GUPZ, see [Project Start Architecture for this project](docs/PSA.md)
 ## Language
 Documentation and specifications are written in Dutch.